XiaohangZhan/cdp/README.md

 ### Using single model API for generic clustering

+* The example is equivalent to using `experiments/emore_u200k_single/config.yaml`.
+However, it is easier to use if you prefer single model version of CDP.
+With this API, you can perform generic clustering on your own data with plenty of metrics to choose.

     ```sh
     # an example
     python -u test_api.py
     ```

-    Note: The example is equivalent to using `experiments/emore_u200k_single/config.yaml`.
-However, it is easier to use if you prefer single model version of CDP.
-With this API, you can perform generic clustering on your own data with plenty of metrics to choose.

 ### Using isoloated pair-to-cluster function

+* This function converts pairs into clusters with extremely high efficiency.

     ```python
-    # This function convert pairs into clusters with extremely high efficiency.
     # pairs: numpy array (N,2) containing indices of pairs, N: number of pairs
     # scores: numpy array (N,) containing edge score of each pair
     # max_sz: maximal size of a cluster